 Comic: Seventeen Words For Snow

 Seventeen Words For Snow is a single-panel comic written and illustrated by Dave Low.
-Here are a few additional words he’d like to include in this space for the purpose of drumming up hits in Google Search: cartoon, drawing, humor, Dickens, and invertebrates of the order Thelyphonida.
+Here are a few additional words he’d like to include in this space for the purpose of drumming up hits in Google Search: cartoon, drawing, humor, The Shawshank Redemption, and Zaganos Pasha.